andrew/ultimate-awesome/README.md

 - [awesome-nyc](https://github.com/najork/awesome-nyc) - A collection of awesome things to do in New York City.
 - [awesome-chattensor-prompts](https://github.com/neuralinternet/awesome-chattensor-prompts) - This repo includes Chattensor prompt curation to use Chattensor better.
 - [awesome-gitea](https://github.com/neu-ro-it/awesome-gitea) - A curated list of awesome projects related to Gitea.
-- [awesome-webrtc](https://github.com/ninjasort/awesome-webrtc) - A curated list of awesome WebRTC modules and resources.
 - [awesome_firefox_addons](https://github.com/pratyakshm/awesome_firefox_addons) - Awesome curation of Firefox addons I use.
 - [awesome-reference-resources](https://github.com/ptesser/awesome-reference-resources) - This repository has been created to store all links that I've found to learn and solve different issues.
 - [awesome-rainmana](https://github.com/rainmana/awesome-rainmana) - This is a curated list of my GitHub stars but converted into an Awesome List!
 Updated automagically ever 12 hours! :D.